 Note that files names in the Windows operating system are case insensitive and case preserving , while file names in Linux operating systems are case sensitive.
 When a computer file system stores file names, the computer may keep or discard case information.
 When the case is stored, it is called case preservation.
 File names in IBIS files should be case sensitive so that the IBIS file and the files it references will work properly on both Windows and Linux operating systems.
 The “/” character is used to delineate directories in a file name.
 The character sequence “../” is not permitted, except that it is permitted if generated by the EDA tool.
 Absolute or relative paths can be generated by the EDA tool in applications as needed.
 The EDA tool is responsible for making any operating system-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.

-The characters after the last “.” are considered the file name extension.
+The characters after the last “.” are considered the file name extension, where the extension shall not contain a “/”.
 There are places in this document that specify the file name extension for specific files types (e.g. .ibs, .pkg, and .ami).
 These extensions are case sensitive.

 “file name” shall mean the name of the file, including the path relative to the directory containing the file that references the “file name”.
 A “file name” may not be a directory.